Building the Capacity of South Carolina Community Pharmacies to Intervene on the Social Determinants of Health

 —–

-With this foundation, we will continue engaging with key stakeholders to identify further opportunities to formally support community pharmacies in this work, building on their strength and mutual trust to help community members address social needs.
+With this foundation, we will continue engaging with key stakeholders to identify further opportunities to support community organizations in this work, building on their strength and mutual trust to help community members address social needs.

 If you are interested in learning more about this project or partnering with us, we welcome your input!
 Please contact Alex Scott at aescott@email.sc.edu.